spurrw/stratton/README.md

 Credits: Matthew Eltze, Eric Bruggeman, William Spurr 2018

-Original repo can be found at https://github.com/Eltzem/Strattonn
+Original repo can be found at https://github.com/Eltzem/Strattonn I pushed to my own github to clean up some unecessary files and guarantee it would remain available online.

 Welcome to the README file for the Strattonn trading system.
 This file will tell you about the organization of the Stratton directory, how